-Equity Investments, Net represents the estimated net outstanding amount of the OFS equity investments.
-The equity investment balances have been determined in accordance with the provisions of SFFAS No. 2 and are recorded at fair value (see Note 6).
-Write-offs of equity investment balances (presented in Note 6 table) are recorded when a legal event occurs, such as a bankruptcy or liquidation with suspension or termination of collection action, or extinguishment of a debt instrument by agreement and there is currently no expectation of further collection.
-Under SFFAS No. 2, write-offs do not affect the Statement of Net Cost because the written-off asset is fully reserved.
-Therefore, the write-off removes the asset balance and the associated subsidy allowance.
+In fiscal year 2022, Equity Investments, Net represented the estimated net outstanding amount of the OFS equity investments.
+The equity investment balances had been determined in accordance with the provisions of SFFAS No. 2 and were recorded at fair value (see Note 6).
+Write-offs of equity investment balances (presented in Note 6 table) were recorded when a legal event occurred, such as a bankruptcy or liquidation with suspension or termination of collection action, or extinguishment of a debt instrument by agreement and there was no expectation of further collection.
+Under SFFAS No. 2, write-offs did not affect the Statement of Net Cost because the written-off asset was fully reserved.
+Therefore, the write-off removed the asset balance and the associated subsidv allowance.